Electronickss/TheaterTrailers/README.md

    * `pip install tmdbsimple`
 5. Sign up at Movie DB for an account and [get a personal api key](https://www.themoviedb.org/documentation/api)
    * A walk through can be found [here](https://github.com/Electronickss/TheaterTrailers/wiki/Signing-up-for-a-TMDB-API-Key)
-6. Get your Plex token off of Plex Web
+6. *(Optional)* Get your Plex token off of Plex Web
 7. Clone this repository or download it where you want it
    * git clone suggested
-8. Edit the config file to include your api key and the path to where you cloned/downloaded the repository.
+8. Edit the config file to include your api keys.
 Remove `example` from the `trailers.conf` file title.
 Adjust other settings as necessary
 9. This script can be ran manually like any other script or configured with Cron/Windows Task Scheduler.
    * Cron examples can be found [here](https://github.com/Electronickss/TheaterTrailers/wiki/Cron-Examples)